davidkuridza/php-bcrypt-wrapper/README.md

 Installation
 ------------

-Copy `src/Bcrypt.php` to location on the file system where needed.
+Copy `Bcrypt/Bcrypt.php` to location on the file system where needed.

-To test whether `Bcrypt` works in your environment, you can simply run a PHPUnit test:
+To test whether `Bcrypt` works in your environment, you can simply run PHPUnit tests from root

-    $ cd tests
+directory:

     $ phpunit

+An `Ant` build script is provided to simplify setting up the environment in case you would like to contribute.
+Following targets are available:

+    $ ant
+    Buildfile: build.xml

+    help:
+         [echo] Usage: ant [target [target1 [target2] ...]]
+         [echo] Targets:
+         [echo]   help            print this message
+         [echo]   build           setup env
+         [echo]   clean           clean up and create artifact directories [echo]   tests           run unit tests

+`$ ant build` will run `clean` and `tests`.

 Usage